AEARAORG/africa-fork/README.md

 To install these prerequisites, you can follow the [How To section](https://docs.getleon.ai/how-to/) of the documentation.

 ### Installation
+This is for Leon Im not sure how to start our fork yet.
 ```sh
 # Install the Leon CLI
 npm install --global @leon-ai/cli